-When you purchase a car, the auto insurance quotes you get is based on factors like your age, your car’s make and model and your driving record.
-But if your driving record changes because you are in an accident, even after you purchase your policy, your rates will likely change as well — and not for the better.
-An accident that results in an insurance claim will likely cause your rates to increase when your policy renews.
-However, there may be actions you can take to keep rate increases to a minimum.
+Car insurance premiums are based on several factors like your vehicle make and model, your age, your driving record and more.
+But if you are in an accident, your rates will likely change — and not for the better.
+An accident that results in an insurance claim will likely cause your premium to increase when your policy renews.
+However, there may be actions you can take to keep car insurance costs to a minimum.

-How long does an accident affect your car insurance?
+How long does an accident stay on your driving record?

 The table below indicates how much more drivers with an at-fault accident on their record pay for car insurance than drivers with clean driving records.

 |Average annual premium for no incident||Average annual premium after an at-fault accident|